amphp/http-server/README.md

 ## Running Your Server

-To start a server simply pass your server config file to the aerys binary:
+To start a server simply pass your config file to the aerys binary:

 ```bash
 $ bin/aerys --config = "/path/to/config.php"